aupasmi1/iress-robot-simulator/README.md

   robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-The application that can read in commands of the following form
+The application can read in commands of the following form

     PLACE X,Y,F
     MOVE